jedi0829/Ames-housing/README.md

 # Ames-housing
-Clean, transform data on Ames housing market, then conducted feature selection, train and test the model
+Clean, transform, feature engineer the data on Ames housing market, then conducted feature selection, train and test the model